Jai-Dhiman/Ainia-Prototype/README.md

 ## 🎯 Overview

-Ainia Adventure Learning Stories is an innovative AI-powered platform that creates personalized adventure stories with embedded learning elements for children.
-Each story is uniquely generated based on the child's preferences while seamlessly integrating educational challenges in math, vocabulary, and problem-solving.
+Ainia Adventure Learning Stories is an innovative AI-powered platform that creates personalized, multi-part adventure stories with embedded learning challenges for children.
+Each story adapts in real-time to your child's responses, featuring an intelligent difficulty system that grows with their abilities.

 ### ✨ Key Features

 - **🎭 Three Magical Themes**: Dragons, Pirates, and Princesses
-- **📚 Learning Integration**: Math, vocabulary, and problem-solving challenges
+- **📚 Adaptive Learning**: Multi-question stories with difficulty adjustment based on performance
+- **🎨 Creative Expression**: Interactive drawing canvas for children to illustrate their adventures
+- **🎵 Audio Narration**: Text-to-speech functionality for immersive storytelling
 - **🛡️ Safety First**: Comprehensive content validation and age-appropriate content
 - **🎉 Child-Friendly Interface**: Colorful, engaging UI with celebrations and animations
-- **👨‍👩‍👧‍👦 Parent Transparency**: Clear explanations of AI educational choices
+- **👨‍👩‍👧‍👦 Parent Transparency**: Detailed progress tracking and educational insights
-- **⚡ High Performance**: Optimized with caching and scalable architecture
+- **🧠 Smart Difficulty**: AI-powered adaptive system adjusts challenge level in real-time

 ---